 It’s easy to be cynical on seeing memorials like this — Duncan Darroch was the owner of the Torridon Estate, so what choice did his tenants have?
 But he was actually well-loved by his tenants for, though he was hardly local (Gourock is near Glasgow), he earned their respect through the time-honoured method of not being an absolute cock.

-Actually, that’s probably unfair, as the Torridon Estate was in the hands of factors for pretty much the entire time of his ownership.
+Actually, that’s probably unfair, as the Torridon Estate was in the hands of factors for pretty much the entire time of Alexander’s ownership.
 His father — also Alexander McBarnet — made a fortune in the West Indies sugar industry, which of course ran on slave labour.
-Returning to Scotland in 1830s, he purchased Torridon in 1838 and promptly died, leaving it to his 12-year-old son.
+Returning to Scotland in 1830s, he purchased Torridon from James Alexander Stewart-Mackenzie (1784–1843) in 1838 and promptly died, leaving it to his 12-year-old son.

 Alexander C’s minority guaranteed that factors would be appointed and an army career in adulthood sent him abroad and guaranteed their continuance; his relative Farquhar McBarnet held that position until the 1860s.